Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Hershel: No technology.
 No magic, Randall.
 Just this.
 Gold.
 Gems.
 Metal and rocks.
 Was this worth your life?

-It absolutely DOES NOT help that Descole is actually Layton's brother.
-Not only that, but HIS name is Hershel, and when his little brother was adopted by the Layton family, he gave his first name to him.
+It absolutely does not help that Descole is actually Layton's brother.
+Not only that, but his name is Hershel- he gave up his name to his brother so that he could have a home with the Laytons.

-Not only Descole; Layton, Luke, Emmy as well as Bronev sacrifice themself to stop the Azran Dolls.
+Not only Descole; Layton, Luke, Emmy as well as Bronev sacrifice themself to stop the Azran golems.
 However they all get revived afterward.